• Menu

 Powderhorn’s 1600 skiable acres get covered with over 250 inches of light, dry snow each year.
 On top of that, Powderhorn has a diverse mix of skiable terrain, assuring fun for all levels of skiers/riders.
 You’ll find easy groomers, steeps, bumps, trees, terrain parks, and more at Powderhorn.
 The slopes are never crowded at Powderhorn.

 Beginners will find the easiest trails near the base lodge.
-The main lift from the bottom, Take Four, has a mid-way unloading station, so newer skiers won’t have to worry about ending heading down from the top.
+The main lift from the bottom, Take Four, has a mid-way unloading station, so newer skiers won’t have to worry about ending up heading down from the top.
 Powderhorn has a great ski school and aspiring skiers and riders.
 The ski programs are available to children as young as 3.

 Intermediates will have a blast cruising down blues throughout the mountain.
 Half the skiable terrain at Powderhorn is intermediate.
 About 600 acres of the skiable terrain is groomed, assuring good corduroy and smooth runs.